 The last tip might be a bit more difficult to accomplish, but by planning your content, you can definitely achieve this tip.

 The goal online is to have your audience follow you on all platforms.
 This builds your credibility while showing your brand’s versatility.
 And while you should secure one username for all platforms when you first start your business (Facebook, Instagram, Twitter, Snapchat), don’t worry about posting on all media outlets from the get-go.

 Start with one or two networks, and build from there.
-I recommend to start with Facebook and Instagram, as they are the most popular for communicating visual content.
+I recommend starting with Facebook and Instagram, as they are the most popular for communicating visual content.

 For example, if you’ve just written a new informational blog, give a teaser of some of its content in a video on Facebook.
 And within the video mention that there is more information that can be learned by visiting your blog.
 This way you’re attracting people to both platforms.

 As a bonus, I thought I’d quickly reiterate the importance of creating video now and in the future.

 Video is the future of content.
 All trends point to people consuming and sharing more video.
 The rawness of video made by everyday people and businesses, as opposed to big name companies, is attracting more and more people daily.

 Don’t worry about needing a professional grade camera or fancy editing tools.
 You can utilize your smartphone, or a simple point-and-shoot camera to record decent quality video, and edit the video on standard computer programs or phone apps, such as iMovie or Vee is for Video.

 So make sure to include video in your content marketing strategy, and if you need any help just give us a call. 😜

 New age content marketing is still very much in its infancy, and though we aren’t sure how it will continue to evolve, we can definitely be sure that it’s not going away.
 And in order to stay relevant you need to make sure to invest time into your content.